The LA Local Offer

 How do we support pupils with SEN to improve their emotional and social development?

 As a school, we recognise that one in ten children and young people aged 5 to 16 have a clinically diagnosed mental health disorder and around one in seven has less severe problems.
 Staff have been trained to promote positive mental health in our pupils and identify and address those with less severe problems at an early stage and build their resilience.
-We also referred pupils with more severe needs to our Psychotherapist, who will work with child either on a regular 1:1 basis, drop ins as needed and group work.
-We also have a family support worker.
+We are introducing The Thrive Approach as a way to support pupils with their emotional and social development through 1:1 or small group work.

 What expertise and training do our staff have to support pupils with SEN?